joaoneon/42_libft/README.md

   Instructions to use
 </h3>
 <p>
-  To use this libft, you first need to clone this repository in your local machine using a terminal:
+  In order to utilize this "libft" library, you must initially clone the repository onto your local machine by employing a terminal:
   </p>
   <ul>
   <li>